amjadsh92/my_portfolio/README.md

 # Description

 This app is my own portfolio.
 It shows my featured projects.
-I developed it to showcase my skills in web developemnt in general.
+I developed it to showcase my skills in web development in general.

 # Tech used